 ETEC and Shigella vaccine development

 PATH is collaborating with private- and public-sector partners to speed the development of safe, effective, and affordable vaccines against the top bacterial causes of diarrhea—enterotoxigenic Escherichia coli (ETEC) and Shigella—for children in low-resource countries.
-We’re pursuing a wide range of promising vaccine approaches and related research, and we aim to identify at least one vaccine candidate for each pathogen to prioritize for late-stage development.
-We’re also assessing manufacturing partners, mostly in emerging countries, to take on the eventual manufacture and distribution of these vaccines.
+We’re pursuing a wide range of promising vaccine approaches and related research, with the goal of identifying at least one vaccine candidate for each pathogen to prioritize for late-stage development.
+We’re also assessing manufacturing partners, mostly in emerging countries, to take on the eventual manufacture and distribution of these new vaccines.

 Killed whole-cell vaccines

-Whole-cell vaccines offer a superior safety profile, a relatively simple and cost-effective manufacturing process, although it remains to be seen whether these vaccines will demonstrate sufficient immunogenicity and protective efficacy among infants and young children living in endemic countries.
-We’re looking for ways to maximize the protection these vaccines could offer in low-resource settings.
+Whole-cell vaccines offer a superior safety profile, as well as a relatively simple and cost-effective manufacturing process, although it remains to be seen whether these vaccines will demonstrate sufficient immunogenicity and protective efficacy among infants and young children living in endemic countries.
+We’re looking for ways to maximize the protection that these vaccines could offer in low-resource settings.

-PATH is working with several partners to evaluate promising ETEC and Shigella subunit antigens, which may confer broader protective coverage to vaccines.
-These types of vaccines offer potentially greater safety profiles, but it has been difficult to effectively achieve mucosal immunization with them because they do not survive oral delivery.
+We are working with several partners to evaluate promising ETEC and Shigella subunit antigens, which may confer broader protective coverage to vaccines.
+These types of vaccines offer excellent safety profiles, but it has been difficult to effectively achieve mucosal immunization with them because they do not survive oral delivery.
 To address this challenge, we’re also involved in innovative research on intradermal and sublingual delivery routes to improve intestinal mucosal response.

 ETEC vaccine development portfolio snapshot